Skip to main content

 Press Release Violent crime CPS South West

-UPDATE: On 18 October the pupil was given a life sentence at Exeter Crown Court, and ordered to serve a minimum of 12 years in prison.
-A private school pupil who left two of his housemates with life-changing injuries after a violent hammer attack has been convicted of their attempted murder …
+A private school pupil who left two of his housemates with life-changing injuries after a violent hammer attack has been given a life sentence for their attempted murder.

 Press Release Violent crime CPS South West